koheishingai/blog/_posts/2013-07-09-nitrous-for-mac.md

 <a href="https://www.nitrous.io/mac" class="btn success">Download Nitrous.IO for Mac</a>

-Just like [Dropbox](https://www.dropbox.com/), Nitrous.IO sits in your menubar and provides helpful shortcuts and management utilities.
+Just like [Dropbox](https://www.dropbox.com/), Nitrous.IO sits in your menubar and provides helpful shortcuts and management utilities.<!--break-->

 Today we're going to show you some of the benefits of using [Nitrous.IO for Mac](https://www.nitrous.io) as we build a simple blog application using [Python](http://www.python.org/) and [Flask](http://flask.pocoo.org/).
 We'll customize our blog using SublimeText and will preview our python application running in the cloud on Nitrous.IO.
 Let's get started!